All Episodes

 They haven't even had the funerals yet, or perhaps it's happened in the past day.

-Um but they they wouldn't wait, they said.
+But they wouldn't wait, they said.

-They won't wait at all for these uh NYPD officers to just have a few days of mourning.
+They won't wait at all for these NYPD officers to just have a few days of mourning.

-They can't wait even a day for that.
+No, no, they can't wait even a day for that.

-And so really what you've seen is that there's not much separation in terms of integrity and decency between at least some of these protesters and their movement and the Westboro Baptist Church, for example.
+And so, really, what you've seen is that there's not much separation in terms of integrity and decency between at least some of these protesters and their movement and the Westboro Baptist Church, for example.

-Oh, that's an unfair comparison, someone say, Oh, how could you do that?
+Someone says, Oh, how could you do that?

 How could you say that?